mayuanyang/Mediator.Net/README.md

 Install-Package Mediator.Net.Middlewares.EventStore
 ```

-Middleware for Mediator.Net to write event to GetEventStore, it is a Middleware for Mediator.Net that plugs intothe publish pipeline
+Middleware for Mediator.Net to write events to GetEventStore, it is a Middleware for Mediator.Net that plugs into the publish pipeline
 [Mediator.Net.Middlewares.UnitOfWork](https://github.com/mayuanyang/Mediator.Net.Middlewares.EventStore) - Middleware for Mediator.Net to persist event to EventStore.